-One possible approach would be to consider the configurations as "sub-protocols" which can also be exchanged between systems using the Protocol Storage mechanisms.
+765 One possible approach would be to consider the configurations as "sub-protocols" which can also be exchanged between systems using the Protocol Storage mechanisms.
 Behavior then depends on having the correct set of protocols.

-- Another approach would be to replicate relevant configuration settings into each Defined Protocol when it is exported from the system.
-Similarly, when the system imports a protocol it would need to check such parameters and confirm they match those currently configured on the system, alerting the operator if there is an issue. - Some "sub-protocols" may be visible to the user and configurable, others may be internal to the system and vendor-controlled.
+Another approach would be to replicate relevant configuration settings into each Defined Protocol when it is exported from the system.
+Similarly, when the system imports a protocol it

+770 would need to check such parameters and confirm they match those currently configured on the system, alerting the operator if there is an issue.

+Some "sub-protocols" may be visible to the user and configurable, others may be internal to the system and vendor-controlled.

-X.4.2 Use Cases
+44.4.2 Use Cases

-X.4.2.1 Use Case #1: Reviewing Site Protocols
+775 44.4.2.1 Use Case #1: Reviewing Site Protocols

 Site policy should require periodic review/approval of protocols.
-An up-to-date list of protocols are collected on a central Protocol Manager where they can be reviewed by the responsible radiologist/physicist/technologist and re-distributed as needed.
+An up-to-date list of protocols is collected on a central Protocol Manager where it can be reviewed by the responsible radiologist/physicist/technologist and re-distributed as needed.

-X.4.2.1.1 Reviewing Site Protocols Use Case Description
+44.4.2.1.1 Reviewing Site Protocols Use Case Description

-As part of a combined image quality and radiation safety program, a periodic review is conducted of the protocols installed on all the CT scanners in the organization.
+- As part of a combined image quality and radiation safety program, a periodic review is conducted of the protocols installed on all the CT scanners in the organization.
 The review might occur monthly, semi-annually or annually.
-The review may be conducted by an individual, such as the chief radiologist, or maybe a committee (e.g., composed of the chief technologist, a physicist and a radiologist).

-Their intention is to monitor changes to protocols, ensure appropriate consistency across the scanners, and periodically re-assess the protocols for currency with respect to guidelines and technology.
+The review may be conducted by a QA individual, such as the chief radiologist, or maybe a QA committee (e.g., composed of the chief technologist, a physicist and a radiologist). - 785 Their intention is to monitor changes to protocols, ensure appropriate consistency across the scanners, and periodically re-assess the protocols for currency with respect to guidelines and technology.

-- 735 The reviewer will likely do things such as: - organize the protocols by device model, clinical purpose, patient type, etc., e.g., to work through the large number of protocols in logical groups - see what protocols have been added or changed recently or since the last review, e.g., to confirm the changes are acceptable - compare parameter values across selected protocols, e.g., to find undesired differences, or confirm necessary differences are in place - make limited edits (see Section X.4.1.3 Modifiable Parameters) - make notes of edits which will need to be made on the scanner console - see what approvals have been applied to each protocol (see Section X.4.1.6 Protocol Approvals) - manage lists of which protocols are assigned to each device (or each group of devices of the same/similar model)
+The reviewer will likely do things such as:

+- organize the protocols by device model, clinical purpose, patient type, etc., e.g., to work through the large number of protocols in logical groups - see what protocols have been added or changed recently or since the last review, e.g., to confirm the changes are acceptable - compare parameter values across selected protocols, e.g., to find undesired differences, or confirm necessary differences are in place - make limited edits (see Section 44.4.1.3 Modifiable Parameters) - make notes of edits which will need to be made on the scanner console - see what approvals have been applied to each protocol (see Section 44.4.1.6 Protocol Approvals) - manage lists of which protocols are assigned to each device (or each group of devices of the same/similar model)

-See Section X.4.1.8 Protocol Management for a more detailed discussion of possible features.
+See Section 44.4.1.8 Protocol Management for a more detailed discussion of possible features.

-- 750 To maintain an up-to-date inventory of all protocols on the Protocol Manager: - When the Acquisition Modalities and Protocol Manager are initially set up, each modality sends a batch of all protocols, e.g., when the operator pushes a "Send All" button. - On an ongoing basis, whenever a new protocol is created on an Acquisition Modality or an existing protocol is revised (e.g., when an operator clicks Save) the modality sends a copy of the protocol to the Protocol Archive grouped with the Protocol Manager.
+To maintain an up-to-date inventory of all protocols on the Protocol Manager:

+- When the Acquisition Modalities and Protocol Manager are initially set up, each modality sends a batch of all protocols, e.g., when the operator pushes a "Send All" button. - 805

+- On an ongoing basis, whenever a new protocol is created on an Acquisition Modality or an existing protocol is revised (e.g., when an operator clicks Save) the modality sends a copy of the protocol to the Protocol Archive grouped with the Protocol Manager. - Note: Some behaviors, such as deactivating Protocol Update Push Mode (see Section 44.1.1.2), can result in the Protocol Manager view not being up-to-date at certain times.